 Materials – Most can be found around the house or at a dollar store.

-Green Paint – I used acrylic paint as that is what was accessible to me.
-In further researching it seems you can use acrylic paint on fabric but they suggest diluting it a bit so it is not as stiff.
+- Green Paint—I used acrylic paint because that is what was accessible to me.
+In further research, it seems you can use acrylic paint on fabric, but they suggest diluting it a bit so it is not as stiff.

 How to create your DIY Christmas shower curtain.